 However, like many digital marketers still alienated by the term SEO, finding the right keywords for your content can be the difference in ranking at the top of Google’s search engine results page (SERP) or watching your competitors run away with the search engine traffic you desire.
 So, where do you begin in the search for killer keywords?

-While it can feel like a nitty-gritty task, sourcing the right keyword the first time around will set you up for blogging success and a shot at the top ranking positions.
+While it can feel like a nitty-gritty task, sourcing the right keyword the first time around will set you up for blogging success and a shot at top-ranking positions.

 In this SEO starter guide, we tell you how and where to find keywords that will boost your blogs’ reach and make sure you understand how to make an impact with your content using successful keyword research.
 Let's dive straight in...